Glutinous-Rice-Flour

 Conclusion

-In summary, glutinous rice flour is a fascinating component that gives a special touch to a variety of foods, both savory and sweet.
+In summary, glutinous rice flour is a fascinating component that gives a special touch to a variety of foods, both savoury and sweet.
 The magic of sticky rice flour in your kitchen can be used to make mouthwatering mochi, dumplings, or to delve into the world of gluten-free baking.